About the statistics

 The objective of the sample selection process is basically to get samples that ensure a representative basis for the statistics and avoid burdening all enterprises in the industry with forms to fill in.
 Another objective is to ensure that the smallest enterprises are the least possible burdened with reporting obligations.

-Collection of data revision and estimations
+Collection of data, editing and estimations

 The time of the census for wage statistics for employees in real estate activities is 1 September each year.